-Motorboats less than 20 meters (65.62 feet) shall exhibit navigation lights as shown in Figure 1.
+Motorboats less than 65.62 feet (20 meters) shall exhibit navigation lights as shown in Figure 1.

-(Note: Two masthead lights are optional for boats under 50 meters.
-Boats over 50 meters (164 feet) will display two masthead lights.)
+(Note: Two masthead lights are optional for boats under 164 feet (50 meters).
+Boats over 164 feet (50 meters) will display two masthead lights.)

-Motorboats of less than 12 meters (39 feet 4 inches) in length, may show the lights in either Figure 1 or Figure 2.
+Motorboats of less than 39 feet 4 inches (12 meters) in length, may show the lights in either Figure 1 or Figure 2.

-Boats of less than 7 meters (23 feet) whose maximum speed cannot exceed 7 knots may exhibit an all-around white light, and if practicable sidelights instead of the lights prescribed above, in international waters only.
+Boats of less than 23 feet (7 meters) whose maximum speed cannot exceed 7 knots may exhibit an all-around white light, and if practicable sidelights instead of the lights prescribed above, in international waters only.